 9.1 General

-Each Party shall provide, install, own, and maintain Metering Equipment necessary to meet its obligations under this Agreement as described in Appendix C. If necessary, Metering Equipment shall be either located or adjusted, at FPL's option, in such manner to account for any transformation or interconnection losses between the location of the meter and the Points of Interconnection.
+FPL shall provide and Customer shall install per FPL's specifications Metering Equipment necessary to meter the electrical output of the Facility and to meet FPL’s obligations under this Agreement as described in Appendix C. If necessary, Metering Equipment shall be either located or adjusted, at FPL's option, in such manner to account for any transformation or interconnection losses between the location of the meter and the Points of Interconnection.
 Metering quantities, in analog and/or digital form, shall be provided to Customer upon request.
 All reasonable costs associated with the administration of Metering Equipment and the provision of metering data to Customer shall be born by Customer.
 The costs of administration and of providing metering data shall be separately itemized on FPL's invoice to Customer.
 All reasonable costs associated with either the initial installation of metering, as more fully described in Appendix C, or any changes to Metering Equipment requested by Customer, shall be borne by Customer.

+All Metering Equipment shall be locked or sealed, and such seals or locks shall be opened only upon occasions when the Metering Equipment is to be inspected, tested, adjusted or maintained.
+A Party shall provide the other Party at least ten (10) day’s written notice, prior to breaking such seals or opening locks on the Metering Equipment as described in this paragraph, and the Party receiving such notice shall inform the other Party whether or not it intends to be present on such occasions.

 9.2 Metering Equipment Specification

-Notwithstanding Section 9.1, FPL or Customer, as mutually agreed, shall provide and install Metering Equipment, as per FPL's specifications, necessary to meter the electrical output of the Facility.
+Notwithstanding Section 9.1, FPL or Customer, as mutually agreed in writing, shall provide and install Metering Equipment, as per FPL's specifications, necessary to meter the electrical output of the Facility.
 FPL and Customer agree that instrument transformers and kWh meters used in such Metering Equipment shall individually be warranted by the respective manufacturer to provide quantities within +/- 0.5% accuracy.

 9.3 Testing of Metering Equipment

-FPL shall, at Customer's expense, inspect and test all FPL-owned Metering Equipment upon installation and at least once every year thereafter.
-Customer shall, at Customer's expense, inspect and test all Customer-owned Metering Equipment upon installation and at least once every year thereafter.
-If requested to do so by either Party, the other Party shall inspect or test Metering Equipment more frequently than every year, at the Customer's expense.
+FPL shall, at Customer's expense, inspect and test all FPL-owned Metering Equipment upon installation and once every year thereafter.
+Customer shall, at Customer's expense, inspect and test all Customer-owned Metering Equipment upon installation and once every year thereafter.
+If reasonably requested to do so by either Party, the other Party shall inspect or test Metering Equipment more frequently than once per year, at the requesting Party's expense.
 Both Parties shall give reasonable notice of the time when any inspection or test shall take place, and both Parties may have representatives present at the test or inspection.
-If Metering Equipment is found to be inaccurate or defective, it shall be adjusted, repaired, or replaced at Customer's expense (unless the defect or inaccuracy is clearly the fault of FPL), in order to provide accurate metering.
+If Metering Equipment is found to be inaccurate or defective, it shall be adjusted, repaired, or replaced at its owner's expense (unless the defect or inaccuracy is clearly the fault of FPL), in order to provide accurate metering.
 If Metering Equipment fails to register, or if the measurement made by Metering Equipment during a test varies by more than two percent (2 %) from the measurement made by the standard meter used in the test, adjustment shall be made correcting all measurements made by the inaccurate meter for: (1) The actual period during which inaccurate measurements were made, if the period can be determined; or, if not, (2) The period immediately preceding the test of the Metering Equipment equal to one-half the time from the date of the last previous test of the Metering Equipment.